Master’s in Climate Science & Solutions

 The Climate Science & Solutions (CSS) Professional Science Master’s program combines a foundation of climate science and sustainable systems studies with professional training and organizational skills to help graduates succeed in the growing climate industry.
 Meet our Faculty & Staff or check out program highlights below.

 Learning objectives Tab Closed

 - Professional Science Master’s: the 18-month, non-thesis based program is designed to help students directly apply science and policy skills in organizational settings.

-- Students meet with faculty, industry professionals, and a career coordinator to refine their professional interests and develop a portfolio of their applied projects.
+- Students meet with faculty, industry professionals, and the CSS Program Coordinator to refine their professional interests and develop a portfolio of their applied projects.

 - An international advisory board of professionals ensures the program is meeting the current needs of the growing climate industry and provides direct assistance to students in growing their professional network, securing internships and advancing in their career.

 - Visit our admissions page to learn more

 Excellent candidates for this Professional Science Master’s program have undergraduate backgrounds in:

 - Environmental Studies

 - Other academic areas that are committed to learning and applying the science of climate change